Akashkpython/akashshare-se-app/STUDENT_INSTALLATION_GUIDE.md

 ### Common Issues:

 1. **Port Already in Use:**
-   - Check if another application is using ports 3000 or 5002
+   - Check if another application is using port 5002
    - Use different ports if needed

 2. **MongoDB Connection Error:**